 Want to wow your guests during this year’s round of holiday parties?
-Serve them this Smoked Tuna Dip and watch the compliments flood in.
+Serve them this Smoked Tuna Dip made with cream cheese and watch the compliments flood in.

 None of us could not stop eating it and by the end of the night, my friend and I had pestered the owner enough that he finally gave up the recipe.

 He wouldn’t give exact amounts, and for all I know, he left out some magical secret ingredient.
 But this version that I put together this morning tastes amazing and I really think you should give it a try.

-This dip is as easy to put together as a ranch dip or spinach dip, but I think it’s a great option when you want to change things up a bit.
-Serve it with your favorite crackers, or even pita chips and your guests will love you for it!
+This dip is as easy to put together as a ranch dip or spinach dip, but I think it’s a great option when you want to change things up a bit and give guests something delicious and unexpected.

 It’s hard to describe what it feels like to see almost two weeks of my life disappear in an instant (I say ‘my life’ because I’ve been doing absolutely nothing but work on the blog for the past month).

 All I can say is thank goodness I had copies of everything, and thank goodness I only lost eleven days worth of work.
 I want to remind everyone to be extra fastidious about backing up your work, regardless of what it is.
 This is especially true of your digital photos.
-Accidents happen.

 Again, thanks for all the supportive e-mails and messages I received yesterday.
 Everything is back up and back to normal, as far as I can tell.
 And I will now be making back up copies of my blog even more frequently!